bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 A simple example that illuminates how Python-based automated workflows look like is purging invalid links.

 This chapter contains an attached project `broken_link.rca` which consists of a `LuaScript`, a node `Node_validLink` with a valid link and 100 copies of the node `Node_invalidLink` with a broken link.
-Think of a massive project with a few Lua interface nodes that are linked to a massive amount of nodes and where, due to a late change in the Lua properties, a large amount of links have now been invalidated.
+Think of a gigantic project with a few Lua interface nodes that are linked to a huge amount of nodes and where, due to a late change in the Lua properties, a large amount of links have now been invalidated.
 Manually removing these broken links in the GUI by hand is tedious and can be already automated using a Python script.

 The `python` subfolder of this chapter contains a script `purge_invalid_links.py`.